Hot Rod (2007 film): Plot

 Rod gets his friends back together, and they start setting up for the jump.
-On the day of the event, his friends give him a new suit, a rock representing Rico's extensive pyrotechnic work, and a motorbike.
+On the day of the event, his friends give him a new suit, a rock representing Rico's extensive pyrotechnic work, and a powerful motorbike.
 He also receives a kiss from Denise, who broke up with Jonathan, her insensitive and callous boyfriend.

 As Rod jumps off the ramp, his bike's speed enables him to jump over the buses, but the motorcycle smashes through a stage and goes flying.
 Rod lands squarely on the ground and has an unconscious out-of-body experience.
 When he wakes, Rod, with Kevin and Denise's help, triumphantly gets up to applause and sees that the donations have accumulated over $50,000.

 Six months later, Rod once again spars with Frank, finally gaining the upper hand and Frank's respect.
 After the credits, Rod is seen bowing down to his moped with the sunset in the background.